Advertisement

 Ah.
 It’s not a sports car then?

 Not by a long shot.
 Customers told Kia the old car was too firm, so it’s played around with the dampers to soften the ride a bit.
-Our initial impression is that it can be pretty thumpy at slow speeds and on rougher sections of road, and in corners the body roll is a touch less controlled than before.
+Our initial impression is that it still feels fairly stiff, and can be pretty thumpy at slow speeds and on rougher sections of road.
 Hmm.

 No one but no one is going to be hooning in one of these, though.
 It still resists pitch under braking pretty well, and at a cruise it’s very refined indeed.
-There’s more insulation now, so there’s less noise intrusion.
+There are also steering-wheel mounted paddles for adjusting the regen which always adds a bit more engagement to an EV, and there’s more insulation now, so there’s less noise intrusion.
 Not that there was much in the first place.
 Ahh.

 Oh, and the dual-motor remains a force to be reckoned with: plonk your foot down and the EV6 surges forward with more muscle than a family car has any right to.
 Or perhaps ought to.
 You’ll never miss a gap in the traffic again.
 Drinks might go flying, mind.